datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

   either for compression gains, or for use on HPC-systems with inode limitations.

 This implementation is fully self-contained, and is a plain file system storage, not a database.

+--> advantages here

+.. findoutmore:: How to create a RIA store

+   This needs to be a step-by-step instruction how to create a RIA store

+Workflows based on the RIA store
+""""""""""""""""""""""""""""""""

 Once it is set up, in order to retrieve data from the data store, special remote access to the data store needs to be initialized.

 This is done with a custom configuration (``cfg_inm7``) as a run-procedure [#f2]_ with a